apache/doris-website/blog/How-We-Increased-Database-Query-Concurrency-by-20-Times.md

 ---
 {
-    'title': 'How We increased database query concurrency by 20 times', 'summary': 'In the upcoming Apache Doris 2.0, we have optimized it for high-concurrency point queries.
+    'title': 'How We increased database query concurrency by 20 times', 'description': 'In the upcoming Apache Doris 2.0, we have optimized it for high-concurrency point queries.
 Long story short, it can achieve over 30,000 QPS for a single node.', 'date': '2023-04-14',
     'author': 'Apache Doris',
     'tags': ['Tech Sharing'],